The wProject Health Check

 The wProject Health Check will report any issues it discovers with your current WordPress installation.

-Note 1: Even if errors are reported, you will most likely still have a perfectly fine experience using wProject.
+Note 1: It’s possible that even if errors are reported you may still have a perfectly fine experience using wProject.

 WP memory limit

 The amount of memory that WordPress is allowed to use.

 By default WordPress will attempt to increase the memory limit if it is less than 64MB, but it isn’t always reliable.
 The solution is to add this line to the wp-config.php file: